 The operation was called Kindertransport — Children's Transport — and it was a passage from hell to freedom.

-- This Day in Jewish History / British heartthrob actor is shot down by the Nazis
+- This Day / British Heartthrob Shot Down by Nazis

 Kristallnacht had just rocked Nazi Germany.
 The pogroms killed dozens of Jews, burned hundreds of synagogues and imprisoned tens of thousands in concentration camps.
 Many historians see them as the start of Hitler's Final Solution.